 Despite its far-reaching scientific, philosophical, and cultural importance, there are few attempts of bringing general relativity to classrooms.
-I have used the Model of Educational Reconstruction (MER) as a theoretical frame to make general relativity teachable and learnable at upper secondary school level.
+I have used the Model of Educational Reconstruction as a theoretical frame to make general relativity teachable and learnable at upper secondary school level.
 MER is well suited to investigate the educational relevance of novel topics in physics that have not entered mainstream education yet.
 The model has guided the development of a digital learning environment in general relativity.
 Naturally, findings from the development and evaluation of our learning resources deepen understanding of learning processes in Einsteinian physics.

 General relativity challenges our understanding of space and time.
-Even though it is possible to communicate key ideas in a qualitative way, learners struggle to understand the abstract concepts.
+Even though it is possible to communicate key ideas in a qualitative way, learners struggle to understand these abstract scientific concepts.
 We lack experience of relativistic phenomena, because the realm of relativity covers extreme situations such as traveling at the speed of light close to a black hole.
 My research aims to study learning processes in relativity.
-In particular, I seek to understand conceptual understanding of curved spacetime.
-Employing a diverse range of analytical tools such as interaction, thematic, or metaphor analysis, I study how learning in Einsteinian physics becomes visible in social interaction - often on a fine-grain scale.
+In particular, I seek to get a better understanding of how learners build conceptual understanding of the concept of curved spacetime.

 My research is based on a sociocultural perspective that views knowledge as constructed within and distributed among learners in the science classrooms.
 Students master science by "talking physics" which plays a central role in their conceptual development.
-This approach is important in general relativity, because upper secondary students cannot rely on the theory's advanced mathematical framework.
-Employing a novel approach, I use student conversations as an element of analysis: In the classrooms, students record group discussions with their mobile phones as part of the learning activities.
-Access to these conversations and video data enable me to gain deeper insights into collaborative learning processes.
+This approach is important in Einsteinian physics, because upper secondary students cannot rely on the advanced mathematical framework.
+Employing a diverse range of analytical tools such as interaction, thematic, or metaphor analysis, I study how learning in Einsteinian physics becomes visible in social interaction - often on a fine-grain scale to gain deeper insights into collaborative learning processes.

 Science educators have to move beyond traditional content-focused instruction to teach concepts of Einsteinian physics.
-I am interested to employ philosophy of science and history of science in the service of physics education.
+I am interested in employing philosophy of science and history of science in the service of physics education.
 How can approaches that emphasize historical, epistemological, and sociocultural aspects foster understanding of and motivation for science?
-Focusing on the role of history and philosophy of science, I have conducted focus group interviews with secondary students which have confirmed that the historical development of general relativity and its philosophical consequences are indeed very engaging.
-After all, Albert Einstein has turned classical physics upside down and has given us a completely new understanding of the philosophy of space and time.
+Lately, I've become increasingly interested in drawing from philosophy of education and philosophy of language to inform my research.
+I have started to draw on Wittgenstein's work to conceptualise learning science as language games in the science class room.